breathe-easy-events/sheffield.breathe-easy.uk/src/index.md

 layout: IndexLayout.11ty.tsx
 title: Breathe Easy Sheffield
 ---
-Breathe Easy Sheffield is a volunteer-led community group working to make indoor social and cultural spaces safer, more inclusive, and more accessible.
+Breathe Easy Sheffield is a volunteer-led organisation, working to make indoor social and cultural spaces safer, more inclusive, and more accessible.

 We believe no one should have to choose between socialising and their health.
 By using and promoting Covid safety measures, we support people to gather, organise, and create together with reduced risk.